Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Ability to work in teams and have an excellent ability to communicate.
+Proven ability to work in the team environment and has great communication skills.

 Education: